About SURE

 Note: all students at USask conducting research must be supervised, and all research must be pre-approved (if required) by the relevant ethics committee.
 Do not start a research project or conduct any research unless you are approved and supported to do so.
 Scholarly and artistic research projects may be completed independently if they meet ethics standards for that discipline.

-Students are expected to keep their own record of which webinars, training or events they attend.
-At the end of each term, a survey is sent for students to submit their hours.
+Students are expected to keep their own record of which modules, training or events they attend.
+At the end of the term, a survey is sent for students to submit their hours.
 If qualified, SURE is added to your co-curricular record.

 SURE uses an ongoing registration format.
 By signing up, you agree to receive emails from the SURE program.
 You may unsubscribe from our email list at any time.